-If your dog’s stool is not firm but is runny and thin, it’s suffering from diarrhea.
+If your pet’s stool is not firm but is runny and thin, it’s suffering from dog diarrhea.
 Diarrhea may be caused by changing food too quickly or your dog eating something it can’t easily digest.
 It may also be caused by stress.

 Usually, diarrhea will resolve itself after a day or so, but if it doesn’t stop, larger gastrointestinal issues may be at hand, such as food allergies, parasitic worms, GI conditions like IBS and more.
 Chronic diarrhea can be dangerous for your dog because it may cause dehydration and may also indicate poor nutrient absorption.